 - lifestyle changes to avoid factors that could trigger a flare

 - prescription-strength steroid creams

 - light or phototherapy, which involves sitting under a sun lamp to speed up healing

 - alternative remedies, including acupuncture, relaxation techniques, and special diets

 Many people find that a combination of prescription medications and alternative remedies provides the most relief.

-In addition to plaque psoriasis, which is sometimes called psoriasis vulgaris, some other types of psoriasis include:
+In addition to plaque psoriasis, which is sometimes called psoriasis vulgaris, some

 - Inverse psoriasis: Inverse psoriasis causes large red patches to form in areas where the skin folds.
 It tends to affect areas of skin that encounter friction, such as those under the breasts or armpits and along the groin.
 The lesions are typically flat and shiny.

 - Pustular psoriasis: Pustular psoriasis causes large groups of small, white blisters that may turn red or crack open and bleed.
 It can affect one or two areas or cover most of the body.
 Some people also experience nausea, fever, and muscle pain.